Chapter 9 Evaluating Model Predictions

 corn <- merge(centcorn,obscorn, by=c('Year','Crop'), all.x = T) # merge predicted and observed wheat yields

-allgrain <- merge(centgrain13, obsgrain, by=c('Year','Crop'), all.x = T) # merge all predicted and observed
+allgrain <- merge(centgrain13, obsgrain, by=c('Year','Crop'), all.x = T) # merge all predicted and observed9.2 Linear regression model and ANOVA of wheat predictions vs. observations

 lm_wheat <- lm(cgrain_cent ~ cgrain_obs, data = wheat) # linear model of predicted vs. observed wheat yields

-summary(lm_wheat) # intercept, slope (estimate column), P, R^2
+summary(lm_wheat) # intercept, slope (estimate column), P, R^2##

 ## Call: